-The First Gas Group also owns energy infrastructure assets across New Zealand through our affiliate Gas Services NZ Limited (GSNZ), a separate business with common shareholders that owns the Ahuroa gas storage facility and Rockgas.
-The Ahuroa gas storage facility (trading as Flex Gas) can store up to 18PJ of gas, with expansion planned over the next two years to increase the injection and withdrawal rates of the facility.
-Rockgas has over 80 years' experience providing LPG to over 90,000 customers throughout New Zealand.
+The Firstgas Group also owns unregulated energy infrastructure assets across New Zealand through our affiliate Gas Services NZ Limited (GSNZ), a separate business with common shareholders that owns the Ahuroa gas storage facility (trading as Flexgas Ltd) and Rockgas.
+These businesses provide valuable perspectives from different parts of the gas supply chain for our regulated gas transmission business.